Introduction

 Manufacturing Techniques

 Laser drilling HDI technology is central to creating microvias with precision.
 This method ensures accurate hole placement and minimal damage to surrounding materials, adhering to guidelines in IPC-2226 for via formation.
 Sequential lamination processes are often used to build multilayer HDI boards, embedding blind and buried vias during fabrication.
 These techniques increase complexity but are essential for achieving the density required in compact control modules for construction equipment.
+Engineers often combine this with sequential lamination techniques for optimal results.

 Benefits of HDI PCBs in Construction Equipment